Peter Murphy – ‘A Strange Kind Of Love’ Remixes US Promo CD (Beggars Banquet/RCA, 2625-2-HDJ, 1990)

 He Said – ‘Could You?’ versions

-Some while back I posted about the wonderful (though of its time) He Said album, ‘Take Care’.
+Some while back I posted about the wonderful (thought of its time) He Said album, ‘Take Care’.
 The supporting single release for the album was the uneasy ‘Could You?’.
 Who knows for sure what the ‘text’ by Graham Lewis really alludes to, but for me it has always leaned towards some cryptic confession of murder/mercy killing.
 Despite the opaque nature of the lyric, it looks like there were high hopes for its commercial success as a single and it provides rich pickings for version craziness to be uncovered, with no less than six mix variants across the ‘Could You?’/’Could You (Too)’ main variants.

 He Said - Could You? - UK 12 inch single front sleeve design.